When you run a small retail shop, customer services is at the heart of every decision you make.

 9. Be Discreet if a Customer’s Credit Card is Declined

-Very little is as embarrassing or stressful as having a credit card declined in public— Everyone’s eyes turn on you, and you’re left worrying whether your bank account has been hacked.
+Very little is as embarrassing or stressful as having a credit card or debit card declined in public— Everyone’s eyes turn on you, and you’re left worrying whether your bank account has been hacked.
 If this happens to one of your customers, it’s a “do unto others” moment.
 Think how you would feel, and respond in a way that doesn’t draw too much attention to the situation.
 Inform them that there is an issue with their credit card and ask them if they would like to opt for another payment method.
+This combination of good customer service and basic human empathy are a sure way to turn a bad experience into a good or neutral one.

 No one wants to be waited on by a grumpy or condescending salesperson.
+A tough as the job might be, the same goes for your customer service representatives.
 According to a study on the hidden benefits of smiling, waitresses who smiled made more tips that non-smiling waitresses.
 If you make smiling a priority in your retail shop, you’ll create a welcoming atmosphere for your customers.

 11.Create a Wonderful Customer Experience